theforeman/hammer-cli-foreman/doc/host_create.md

 ```
 cpus          # number of CPUs
 memory        # string, amount of memory, value in bytes
-start         # boolean, whether to start the machine or not
+start         # Must be a 1 or 0, whether to start the machine or not
 ```

 Available keys for `--interface`: